ngrx/platform/projects/ngrx.io/content/guide/data/extension-points.md

 You can take it over completely simply by removing it from the entity metadata.
 Create your own collection and add it to the store's state-tree as you would in vanilla NgRx.
 Create your own actions, reducers, selectors and effects.
-As long as your actions don't have an `entityName` or `op` property, NgRx Data will ignore them.
+As long as your actions don't have an `entityName` or `entityOp` property, NgRx Data will ignore them.

 Or you can keep the entity type in the NgRx Data system and take over the behaviors that matter to you.

 * Create supplemental actions for that type.
-Give them custom `op` names that suit your purpose.
+Give them custom `entityOp` names that suit your purpose.

 * Register an alternative `EntityCollectionReducer` for that type with the `EntityCollectionReducerFactory`.
 Your custom reducer can respond to your custom actions and implement the standard operations in its own way.